droid-solid/NexusProject/README.md

 1. Clone the repository.
 3. Configure the application's user directory integration:
-    - The Cavista Task Management System utilizes a centralized User Directory (such as Active Directory, LDAP, or a custom user store) to manage user roles, authentication, and access control.
+    - The application utilizes a centralized User Directory (such as Active Directory, LDAP, or a custom user store) to manage user roles, authentication, and access control.
     - Ensure your User Directory is set up and accessible from the application environment.
     - Update the application's configuration files (e.g., `appsettings.json`) with the necessary connection details for your User Directory.
     - The system automatically synchronizes user accounts and roles from the directory, allowing managers to assign tasks and permissions based on directory roles (e.g., Manager, Team Member).